MxNxPx/katacoda-scenarios/visualise-docker/step1.md

 ## Dynatrace oneagent Install
 In your Dynatrace SaaS trial environment get the hostname

->Under: profile>account settings>environment management>settings>environment
+>Under: manage>deploy dynatrace>no access to host>set up paas integration

->Copy this Dynatrace Host ID and store it
+>Copy this Dynatrace Environment ID and store it

 In your Dynatrace SaaS trial environment get the installerDownload token

->Under: manage>deploy dynatrace>no access to host>set up paas integration>installerdownload>show token
+>Under: manage>deploy dynatrace>no access to host>set up paas integration
+>Look for token name: katacodaToken

+>If it exists, click "Show token"

+>If it doesn't exist, click "Generate new token"
+>Enter token name: katacodaToken
+>Click "Generate"

->Copy this Dynatrace installerDownload token and store it
+>Copy this Dynatrace katacodatToken token and store it

 Provide the DT info: